culanomeara/adventureswithwood/README.md

 Adventures With Wood is a full stack web application that gives users a platform to view, create and share projects in wood.
 The intention of the site is to provide a simple, intuitive, visually appealing and user friendly platform for users to share wood-inspired projects and interact with the community.
 The intended target audience is anyone with an interest in wood, DIY and making things.
 The target audience will mostly span across men and women from young adults to older generations.

 The application impliments user authorisation and full CRUD functionality, allowing users to create, update, read and delete projects stored in a relational database management system.
-Users can also like projects to save them to their favourites list and interact with other users via project comments.
+Users can also like projects and be part of the site community by adding comments to projects.

 The site also features a back end admin dashboard that allows an administrator to review and approve user comments, as well as monitor and edit projects, posts and users.

-Link to the live site -
+Link to the live site - https://adventures.herokuapp.com/

 # Contents